Left: my friend’s 70+10L backpack. Right: my 45L backpack.

 - Much less stressful.
 Picture the scene: you are walking around a new place in sweltering heat with no sense of direction looking for a hostel.
 Or: you are running to the bus station to catch the last ride out of town.
 Do you want 30 kilos on your back?
 It’s at these times that you will love the increased mobility and comfort of a smaller bag.

 - Harder to lose things.
 Bringing heaps of things with you?
 Chances are you will lose stuff more easily.
 By having a compact bag, it’s much easier to manage your essential belongings.

 - Easier to get stuff out.
 Is that thing you need buried all the way at the bottom of your 80L bag?
 Have fun taking everything else out to get to it!
 A smaller bag usually means your items are more readily accessible.

 - Easier to keep secure.
 A smaller bag is easier to keep in locker, easier to keep tucked under your seat in a bus or train, and easier to chain to something or cover with a security mesh.

 - A big bag is heavy even without anything in it.
 A large camping/hiking bag with a strong harness can already weigh up to 3 or 4 kilograms just by itself.

 - You won’t buy stuff you don’t need.
 A smaller bag reduces the temptation of buying too many souvenirs, clothes or other items that aren’t necessary.
 If you really want to buy something that won’t fit, you can always pack it up and mail it home.

 While packing light might take some time and effort during your trip preparation, it will keep paying dividends throughout your journey.

-Are you going to travel long-term?
-Travelling longer does not mean needing more things.
+Are you going to travel for a few months or even longer-term?
+Then travelling longer does not mean needing more things.
 If anything, it means you should pack less.
 For you, the comfort of a light bag will be far more important in the long run than for someone travelling for just two weeks (who perhaps won’t tire quite as quickly from hauling some big luggage around).